scottschiller/ArmorAlley/README.md

 • Smart Missiles now blink on launch, and take a moment (0.5 seconds) to arm themselves, and are not as dangerous (1 damage point) until then.
 This is implemented as the "Ramius frame count" (delay) [1d71faf](https://github.com/scottschiller/ArmorAlley/commit/1d71faf5dd66b38dad93e17aba9242a9b228a220) - as inspired by "The Hunt For Red October." https://www.youtube.com/watch?v=CgTc3cYaLdo&t=112s

-• New feature: Smart Missile "decoy" ability, - about 1/3 of a second to see and retarget a newly-deployed parachute infantry when the initial target was the helicopter.
+• New feature: Smart Missile "decoy" ability, - about 1/3 of a second to see and retarget a newly-deployed paratrooper when the initial target was the helicopter.
 [926b16f](https://github.com/scottschiller/ArmorAlley/commit/926b16f262a9a45a91e75a5dfebbdb73bb457b49)

 **Gunfire**